By SCOTT BAUER and MIKE HOUSEHOLDER

 Another video shows a young child dancing in the street as the SUV speeds by, just a few feet from her, before it hurtles into parade participants a few hundred feet ahead.
 One video, of dancers with pompoms, ends with a group of people tending to a girl on the ground.

 “There were pompoms and shoes and spilled hot chocolate everywhere.
 I had to go from one crumpled body to the other to find my daughter,” Corey Montiho, a Waukesha school district board member, told the Milwaukee Journal Sentinel.
 “My wife and two daughters were almost hit.
 Please pray for everybody.
 Please pray.”

 The Milwaukee Dancing Grannies posted on its Facebook page that “members of the group and volunteers were impacted and we are waiting for word on their conditions.”
 The group’s profile describes them as a “group of grannies that meet once a week to practice routines for summer and winter parades.”

 A Catholic priest, multiple parishioners and Waukesha Catholic schoolchildren were among those injured, the Archdiocese of Milwaukee spokeswoman Sandra Peterson said.

-Chris Germain, co-owner of the Aspire Dance Center studio, had about 70 girls in the parade ranging from as young as 2 being pulled in wagons to age 18.
-Germain, whose own 3-year-old daughter was in the parade, said he was driving at the head of their entry when he saw a maroon SUV that “just blazed right past us.”
-A police officer came by on foot chasing after, he said.
-Germain said he jumped out of his own SUV and gathered the girls who were with him.
+Chris Germain, co-owner of the Aspire Dance Center studio, had about 70 people in the parade ranging from as young as 2 being pulled in wagons to age 18.
+Germain, whose 3-year-old daughter was in the parade, said he was driving at the head of their entry when he saw a maroon SUV that “just blazed right past us.”
+A police officer ran past in chase.
+Germain said he jumped out of his own SUV and gathered the girls who were with him to safety.

 “There were small children laying all over the road, there were police officers and EMTs doing CPR on multiple members of the parade,” he said.